tolitius/towel/README.md

 ```
 that is pretty much it.</br>
 you do it over and over again, it would be called a "chat"</br>
-you do it with Generative Pre-trained Transformer models, this chat would be called "chat gpt" (i.e. you _own_ chat gpt).
+you do it with Generative Pre-trained Transformer models, this chat would be called "chat gpt" (i.e. your _own_ chat gpt).

 ### basics